BurntSushi/goim/README.md

   would be nice to give a file name and, e.g., get back a plot.)
 * With Goim's data and searching, can we easily connect it to other data sources?
 (Schedules?
 Subtitles?)
+* Investigate adding foreign key constraints to the schema.

 ### Motivation and comparison with similar tools